 When it comes to buying musical gear, everybody loves a good deal.
-This Gear4Music radio mic is the cheapest such system we've ever come across.
+This Gear4Music wireless microphone is the cheapest such system we've ever come across.
 Should we be camping outside the figurative shop to bag a bargain, or should we be saving our pennies up to invest in something better?

 As you would expect for this price, this is not the most robust of systems.
 Both mic and receiver are made from thin plastic and are not going to withstand the rigours of a rock 'n' roll life on the road.